Sustainable-Lab/deepl-for-slack/README.md

 ## DeepL App for Slack

+Updated the code with Lam's DeepL API on Nov 11th 2022

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/seratch/deepl-for-slack/tree/master)

 If the above button does not work for you (due to "We couldn't deploy your app because the source code violates the Salesforce Acceptable Use and External-Facing Services Policy." error), you can fork this repository and use your own URL like `https://heroku.com/deploy?template=https://github.com/{your GitHub account here}/deepl-for-slack/tree/master`.